Leo McAuliffe

-Leo McAuliffe (1933-2018) was an international speedway rider from Wales.
+Leo Peter McAuliffe (16 December 1933 – 13 December 2017) was an international motorcycle speedway rider from Wales.
+He earned one international cap for the Great Britain national speedway team.

 Biography

 McAuliffe was born in 1933 in the village of Clydach near Swansea.
-In 1948 he moved to Pontardawe and appeared in court following a motorcycle offence where the magistrate suggested that he find an appropriate place for his motorcycling.
-After moving to London he began training at Rye House and gained his first contract with Eastbourne Eagles and later became a protege of fellow Welshman Freddie Williams.
+In 1948, he moved to Pontardawe and appeared in court following a motorcycle offence where the magistrate suggested that he find an appropriate place for his motorcycling.
+After moving to London he began training at Rye House and gained his first contract with Eastbourne Eagles.

+McAuliffe won the Southern Area League Riders' Championship, held at Rye House Stadium on 30 September 1956.

-He went on to ride in the top tier of British Speedway for various clubs.
+Later, he became a protege of fellow Welshman Freddie Williams and went on to ride in the top tier of British Speedway for various clubs.
+He joined Oxford Cheetahs in 1967.

 His greatest moment came when he reached the final of the Speedway World Championship in the 1963 Individual Speedway World Championship.
 He was capped by Great Britain just once.